alongonen/notes/🗄Slip-box/Structure of PKM.md

 ## Categorization Might be Too Rigid
 - Categorizing by subject is too arbitrary.
 A note can be related to both "optimization" and "linear algebra".
-- Tags seem to solve
+- Tags seem to solve this problem but with tags you loose the hierarchy.
-Let's say we categorize using note type.
+- What about categorizing by note type?
 ### Categorizing by note type.
-For example:
+Type candidates:
 - question
 - idea
 - summary (of short concept/idea in my words)